Sidimund

 Sidimund was a 5th-century Ostrogothic warrior.
 Under the Ostrogothic king Valamir, Sidimund had been plundering Epirus.
 He was a member of the Amali dynasty and a close relative of Aidoingus, the comes domesticorum.
-Sidimund later served in the Eastern Roman army with great distinction, and acquired extensive land holdings in the area near Durrazo.
+Sidimund later served in the Eastern Roman army with great distinction, and acquired extensive land holdings in the area near Durazzo.
 He was considered a friend of the Romans and was held in great esteem.
 In 479, Sidimund helped his relative Theodoric the Great settle in Epirus, despite the opposition of another fellow Goth, Gento.